Container gardens and pots create instant impact in your garden.

 I love these catering-size Greek feta cheese tins used as container gardens for anenomes at Jo-jo’s restaurant in Whitstable.

 Three ways of watering pots.
 Fill a garden trug with water and dunk the pots in it for a few hours.
 Use a watering can or a hose.
 I like the Xhose for watering pots on the terrace because it doesn’t kink.
 The Xhose was sent to me for review, and I find it excellent for use in smaller areas.
 I don’t find that it expands as much into the main garden as it says it does, but it’s very easy to use.

 If your pots and container gardens don’t grow well, you may be making some basic mistakes.
 Planting pots with the right compost is important, and so is feeding them.
-For tips on making sure your container gardens always look great, see this post here.
+Read this to find out why feeding and watering container plants makes them look so much better.